jsocol/django-ratelimit/docs/security.rst

     def login_view(request):
         pass

-Key values are never stored in a raw form, even as cache keys.
+Key values are never stored in a raw form, even as cache keys, but they are constructed with a fast hash function.

 Denial of Service